-1 CEU will be awarded.
+1 CEU will be awarded to those who complete the course.

 Quick Info: